 Retro fridge freezer buying guide

-Adding a colourful retro fridge freezer to your kitchen can give your home a truly unique look.
+Adding a colourful retro fridge freezer to your kitchen can give your home a truly individual look.
 If you're shopping for a retro fridge freezer, use our expert reviews to buy a model that pairs good looks with ample storage space.

-At Which?, we've tried and tested a wide range of vibrant retro fridge freezers, paying close attention to how effectively they will cool your groceries.
+At Which?, we've tried and tested a wide range of retro fridge freezers, paying close attention to how effectively they will cool your groceries.

 Should I buy a retro fridge freezer?

 Adding a retro fridge freezer to your kitchen will give the space an injection of colour and personality.
-There are lots of different styles to choose from and, if you're after a really vibrant colour, you'll be able to pick between deep reds, lime greens and striking oranges.
+There are lots of styles to choose from and, if you're after a really vibrant colour, you'll be able to pick between deep reds, lime greens and striking oranges.

 Cream fridge freezers

-Our own consumer trends research shows that cream-coloured fridge freezers are particularly popular in 2020.
+Our consumer trends research shows that cream-coloured fridge freezers are particularly popular in 2020.
 A cream fridge freezer might be the way to go if you prefer a subtle look and want your new appliance to blend in seamlessly with your existing cupboards and countertops.

 Where to buy a retro fridge freezer

 Most major kitchen appliance stores on the high street stock retro fridge freezers.
-However, you'll get a better overview of the options (and potentially save some money) if you're willing to shop online.
+However, you'll get a better overview of the options (and potentially save money) if you're willing to shop online.

-- – has a wide selection of models for you to choose from.
+- – has a wide selection of models to choose from.
 You can expect to spend anywhere between £300 and £2,000.
 At the time of writing, AO.com sells retro fridge freezers from Amica, Gorenje, Smeg, Stoves and Swan.

 - – sells freestanding retro fridge freezers from Amica, electriQ and Galanz.
 These are available in 80/20, 70/30 or 60/40 splits between fridge and freezer space.
 Prices start at around £280 and go up to around £500.